alexandros-lekkas/product-shipping-risk-ai-api/README.md

 # Product Shipping/Risk AI API 🧑‍💻🛒

-This repository hosts an **AI-powered API** that assists shipping agents in determining whether products are risky or safe to ship.
-The API uses natural language processing to analyze user input and product details, returning suggestions based on shipping rules and potential product risks.

-## Features
+## 💡 Features

-- 🚚 **Shipping Risk Analysis**: Automatically assess whether a product poses risks during shipping.
+- 🚚 **Shipping Risk Analysis**: Assists users in recognizing the risks of shipping certain products to their location.
-- 📦 **AI-Powered Decisions**: Leverages the OpenAI API to provide shipping advice based on the analysis of user messages and product details.
+- 📦 **AI-Powered Decisions**: Leverages AI to provide flexible responses to user queries that do not have to be hard coded.
-- 🌍 **Global Shipping Support**: Designed for shipping agents dealing with international logistics.
+- 🌍 **Global Shipping Support**: Designed for shipping agents dealing with international logistics, currently interfaces with (HaulBuy's)[https://www.haulbuy.com] shipping API as an example.
 - 🔧 **Configurable Prompts**: Customize system behavior with prompt files to adjust the responses of the AI model.

-## Why?
+## 🤔 Why?

-Shipping agents often face the challenge of shipping potentially risky items to different countries.
-If a prohibited or hazardous item is shipped, the shipping company may be held liable for customs violations or safety breaches.
-This API helps mitigate that risk by determining, based on input, whether an item is risky and providing advice accordingly.
+Shipping agents, who mostly act as middlemen, oftentimes bear a lot of legal risk when malicious users decide to violate their TOS by attempting to ship out prohibited or hazardous items.
+Frequently, these agents can be held liable for customs violations and safety breaches.
+This API's goal is to help mitigate that risk by determining, based on input, whether an item is risky or not and providing advice accordingly.

+## 🌟 As Seen On
+- **(HaulBuy)[https://www.haulbuy.com]**: The first shipping agent to adopt and implement this technology, enhancing the safety of their shipping processes.
+As outlined in the Features section of this README, HaulBuy's shipping line API serves as a prime example, as they directly commissioned me to develop this solution for their platform.
+However, the product is versatile and can be applied across various platforms.

-## Running Locally
+## 🧑‍💻 Running Locally

 To run this API locally: